Ikat: Types

 In warp ikat it is only the warp yarns that are dyed using the ikat technique.
 The weft yarns are dyed a solid colour.
 The ikat pattern is clearly visible in the warp yarns wound onto the loom even before the weft is woven in.
 Warp ikat is, amongst others, produced in Indonesia; more specifically in Kalimantan, Sulawesi, and Sumatra by respectively the Dayaks, Torajans and Bataks.

 In weft ikat it is the weaving of weft yarn that carries the dyed patterns.
 Therefore, the pattern only appears as the weaving proceeds.
 Weft ikats are much slower to weave than warp ikat because the weft yarns must be carefully adjusted after each passing of the shuttle to maintain the clarity of the design.

 Double ikat is a technique in which both warp and the weft are resist-dyed prior to weaving.
-Obviously it is the most difficult to make and the most expensive.
+It is the most difficult to make and therefore the most expensive.
 Double ikat is only produced in three countries: India, Japan and Indonesia.
 The double ikat made in Patan, Gujarat in India is the most complicated.
 Called "patola", it is made using fine silk yarns and many colours.
 It may be patterned with a small motif that is repeated many times across the length of a six-meter sari.
 Sometimes the Patan double ikat is pictorial with no repeats across its length.
 That is, each small design element in each colour was individually tied in the warp and weft yarns.
-It's an extraordinary achievement in the textile arts.
-These much sought after textiles were traded by the Dutch East Indies company for exclusive spice trading rights with the sultanates of Indonesia.
+These much sought after textiles were traded by the Dutch East India Company for exclusive spice trading rights with the sultanates of Indonesia.
 The double ikat woven in the small Bali Aga village, Tenganan in east Bali in Indonesia reflects the influence of these prized textiles.
 Some of the Tenganan double ikat motifs are taken directly from the patola tradition.
 In India, double ikat is also woven in Puttapaka, Nalgonda district, and is called Puttapaka Saree.
-In Ryukyu Islands, double ikat is woven in the Okinawa islands where it is called tate-yoko gasuri.
+In the Ryukyu Islands, double ikat is woven in the Okinawa area, where it is called tate-yoko gasuri.